 “For as in Adam all die, even so in Christ all shall be made alive.
 But each one in his own order: Christ the firstfruits, afterward those who are Christ’s at His coming” (1 Corinthians 15:22-23).

-As we will see, this same pattern carries on to the large harvest represented by the four biblical festivals in the fall.
+As we will see, this same pattern carries on to the large harvest represented by the four biblical feasts in the fall.
 They demonstrate God’s love and desire to bring all people to repentance and salvation as His children forever (1 Timothy 2:4; 2 Peter 3:9).

 The final spiritual harvest is described by the apostle John: